 8. Pick A Tub You’ll Be Happy With In 20 Years

-There really is something special about copper tubs.
+There really is something special about copper bathtubs.
 Maybe it’s that mysterious anti-bacterial quality, or maybe it’s just the regal, king-of-the-world feeling you’ll get every time you sink down into that antique-styled beauty, but no other tub will give you quite the same feeling.
 Well, unless you expect to spend some time steeping in a solid gold soaking tub!
 If you have a copper tub, or wind up getting one, I’d love to hear what you think – is it everything you dreamed, or at least as easy to clean?